CFP: Partnerships for Better Health

 Under this CFP, we will support the planning and implementation of innovative projects that demonstrate how collaboration between hospitals, community health centers, public health departments, and other community-based organizations can yield synergistic improvements in health and more efficient use of resources.
 This portfolio supports collaborative, systems-based solutions that make measurable improvements in health outcomes and are replicable in other Montana communities.
 Projects funded under this focus area will create new inter-agency partnerships designed to deliver more accessible and effective care; expand the use of care coordination; and strengthen efforts to prevent disease through addressing upstream risk factors such as poverty and poor-quality housing.

-Please note that we are currently accepting two types of grant proposals in Partnerships for Better Health: competitive grants submitted under this CFP, and invited grants submitted under our Housing and Healthcare Initiative.
+Please note that we are currently accepting two types of grant proposals in Partnerships for Better Health: competitive grants submitted under this CFP, and invited grants submitted under our Housing is Healthcare Initiative.

-If your project is suitable for the Housing and Healthcare Initiative, please contact MHCF Chief Operating Officer.
+If your project is suitable for the Housing is Healthcare Initiative, please contact MHCF Chief Operating Officer.

-If your project does not fit into the Housing and Healthcare Initiative, and you would like to apply for Partnerships for Better Health grant funding under the competitive CFP, apply through the website.
+If your project does not fit into the Housing is Healthcare Initiative, and you would like to apply for Partnerships for Better Health grant funding under the competitive CFP, apply through the website.

 Please note that these are only examples, and we will gladly consider funding other types of projects if they meet our basic selection criteria.

 Interventions that address upstream risk factors for health disparities/social determinants of health: